Anri-Lombard/makemore/ReadMe.md

 ### Part 1.2: Neural Network approach
 * Since we now have a single-number loss function, we can use gradient descent to optimize the model.
+* We create a bigram dataset for the model.
+* To encode integers we use one-hot-encoding.
+For example, if we have 5 letters, then we encode each letter as a vector of length 5.
+The vector is all zeros except for a 1 in the index of the letter.
+For example, if the letter is "a", then the vector is [1, 0, 0, 0, 0].
+If the letter is "e", then the vector is [0, 0, 0, 0, 1].
+  * Pytorch has a function to do this called torch.nn.functional.one_hot.
 * In progress...

 # References